phillipdavidstearns/brahman-ai/bread/README.md

 * In the bowl, with wet hands, gently scoop and fold, turning the bowl 1/4 rotation each time.
 * Press out lumps as you go.
-* Form a dough the feels consistent
+* Form a dough that feels consistent
 * Cover and let stand

 ## Bulk Fermentation